sohrabovsky/marketing_channels_monitoring/README.md

 # inter_flight_dash
-In this app, I a created a simple dashboard for monitoring International Flight ticket sales
+In this app, I a created a simple dashboard for monitoring International Flight marketing channels monitoring via Stramlite